Does Tramadol show up on drug tests?

 Types of Tramadol drug tests

 A blood test, Toxi-Lab A, can determine if there is Tramadol in your system or not.
 However, the test will not be able to show the level of the drug.
-The result will simply be a simple positive or negative.
+The result will simply be a positive or negative.
 Tramadol can also be detected using special urine or hair tests, but there must be some reason or suspicion that Tramadol is in your system for these tests to be ordered.

 Tramadol cutoff levels